tommililja/Farse/README.md

 let (??=) = Prop.tryGet2
 ```

-We can create this simple parser.
+We can create this simple parser:

 ```fsharp
 open Farse